Digitizing historical materials from public libraries and making them accessible online for education, research and cultural preservation.

 The system makes historical and educational materials accessible to anyone with an internet connection, including researchers, students, and the public in regions without easy access to physical libraries.
 By reducing reliance on physical presence and manual permissions, the platform allows smaller and remote libraries to share their collections widely, contributing to global knowledge exchange and cultural preservation.

-The Saga Prefectural Library, the first project using this system, made approximately 160,000 items publicly available, including 40,000 released under public domain licenses for secondary use.
+The Saga Prefectural Library in Japan was the first project to use this system.
+The library made approximately 160,000 items publicly available, including 40,000 released under public domain licenses for secondary use.
 This has increased global access and usage by researchers, media, and other libraries or museums.
-The system reduced staff workload by 90% by eliminating manual permission handling for digital content.
-Additionally, with support from the Ministry of Internal Affairs and Communications and JICA, the system is being piloted in Ethiopia, including an MOU with Abrehot Library for implementation.
+The system reduced staff workload by 90 percent by eliminating manual permission handling for digital content.
+Additionally, with support from Japan’s Ministry of Internal Affairs and Communications and JICA, the system is being piloted in Ethiopia through an MoU with the Abrehot Library in Addis Ababa.

-Local Media Labs will proceed with implementing the system in Ethiopia’s Abrehot Library and exploring collaborations with the National Archives and the History and Ethnography Museum at Addis Ababa University.
+Local Media Labs will implement the system in Ethiopia’s Abrehot Library and is exploring collaborations with the National Archives of Ethiopia and the Ethnological Museum at Addis Ababa University.
 Partnerships with local telecommunications providers and institutions are being considered to develop sustainable business models.
 The company also plans to expand to additional African countries, scaling the platform’s reach and enabling broader access to digital cultural and historical resources.